Tsutaya Bookstore opens first outlet in Southeast Asia at Intermark Mall KL

-Good news, bookworms – Japan’s largest bookstore chain, Tsutaya Bookstore has finally entered the Southeast Asian market by opening at Intermark Mall in KL, Malaysia.
+Japan’s largest bookstore chain, Tsutaya Bookstore has achieved a remarkable milestone by opening its very first outlet in Southeast Asia at Intermark Mall located in KL.

 The event was graced by the esteemed presence of His Excellency Mr. Katsuhiko Takahashi, the Ambassador of Japan to Malaysia, which not only symbolises the enduring friendship between the two nations but also signifies the brand’s unwavering commitment to enriching Malaysia’s cultural landscape.

-All you need to know about the newly opened Tsutaya Bookstore in KL, Malaysia
+All you need to know about the newly opened Tsutaya Bookstore in KL

 Situated strategically in the heart of the city, Tsutaya Bookstore at Intermark Mall offers a refreshing and more accessible book-buying experience compared to its premium counterpart, Tsutaya Books in Pavilion Bukit Jalil.
 With a wide selection of books, focusing particularly on humanities and workstyle titles, along with an extensive collection of stationery, this store caters to the diverse interests and needs of its customers.